-Professional ArtworkThis piece of art is accompanied by a plaque saying “Edmund Darch Lewis b1835 d 1910.
+The plaque accompanying this piece of art reads: “Edmund Darch Lewis b.
+1835 d.
+1910.
 The Valley of the Saco 1866.
 Oil on canvas.
-Donated by Robert M Burnett" (see Burnett info below).
-Lewis was known for his landscape painting of the Northeast.
-For more information about Lewis check out databases like Gale Biography.
+Donated by Robert M Burnett."
+Both an artist and avid collector himself, Edmund Lewis was known for his landscape paintings of the Northeast, particularly in Pennsylvania.
+For more information about Lewis, check out databases like Gale Biography.

-This ocean painting is signed by Wilhelm MÜLLER-BRIEGHEL, a Danish German painter born in 1860 who went on to live and hone his craft in Germany.
-He was known for his ocean paintings.
+This ocean painting is signed by Wilhelm Muller-Brieghel, a Danish painter born in 1860 who went on to live and hone his craft in Germany.
+He was known for his depiction of marine and coastal scenes.

 The library has a copy of the piece Young Hare (German: Feldhase) on the wall next to the elevator.
-It is a watercolour and bodycolour painting from 1502 by the German artist Albrecht Dürer.
-Born in 1471, Durer is known as one of the best painters in the German Renaissance, though he was also known for his woodcuts and engravings.
-He painted a professional self portrait when he was only 13 years old!
+It is a painting in the bodycolor gouache style from 1502 by the German artist Albrecht Dürer.
+Born in 1471, Durer was known as one of the best painters of the German Renaissance, though he was also known for his woodcuts and engravings.
+He painted a professional self-portrait when he was only 13 years old!

-Colonel Francis B Fay donated $5000 dollars to open the library in 1852.
-Fay gave the stipulation the library’s main purpose should be for the local youth who could enter for free.
-He directed that collections should be objective, informational materials, to provide “youth with the means to qualify themselves to be intelligent, useful and moral citizens."
-Read more about Southborough's History here.
+Colonel Francis B. Fay donated $5,000 dollars to open the library in 1852.
+Fay gave the stipulation that the library’s main focus should be the local youth, who could enter for free.
+He directed that collections should consist of objective, informational materials to provide "youth with the means to qualify themselves to be intelligent, useful and moral citizens."
+Read more about Colonol Fay and Southborough's history here.

 The sword in the display case is inscribed with “Bailey: Feeit N York.”
-The sword was therefor probably made by John Bailey the metalworker who made George Washington’s sword!
-After Bailey moved from England he ran a sword shop in New York from 1755 until 1778.
-The sword in our collection has his signature design on the pommel with the lion’s head.
-Check out the national archives for some letters between Washington and Bailey.
+Therefore, the sword was probably made by John Bailey, the metalworker who also made George Washington’s sword!
+After Bailey moved from England, he ran a sword shop in New York from 1755 until 1778.
+The sword in our collection has his signature design on the pommel featuring a lion’s head.
+Check out the national archives to read some letters between Washington and Bailey.

-The note on this photo of St. Mark's School founder Joseph Burnett (adressed to Mrs. Robert M. Burnett) mentions the regards of Frederic Vinton.
-Vinton was an impressionist artist who focused on landscapes and portraits.
+The note on this photo of St. Mark's School founder Joseph Burnett (adressed to Mrs. Robert M. Burnett) mentions the regards of Frederic Vinton, an artist who specialized in portraits.
+He was also known for his impressionist landscapes.
 More examples of his work are available to view on the website of the Museum of Fine Arts in Boston.

-Mrs. Robert Burnett also contributed to the Southborough recipe book we have here in the archive section of the library!
+Mrs. Robert Burnett also contributed to the Southborough recipe book that we have here in the archive section of the library!
 Below is an example of one of the three recipes she submitted, “A Cuban Dessert”.
-She notes that the dish, featuring guava and coconut, is “[v]ery rich but delicious” (47)!
+She notes that the dish, featuring guava and coconut, is “[v]ery rich but delicious!”
+(47)

 There are 6 Rand McNally maps on the walls surrounding the circulation desk.
 William Rand opened his map printing shop all the way back in 1856 and began printing maps in 1872.
-For more resources and maps printing check out the BPL’s libguide and Levanthal collection and books in our collection like A History of the World in Twelve Maps by Jerry Brotton and Maps of Early Massachusetts by Lincoln Dexter
+For more resources and maps, check out the Boston Public Library’s libguide and Levanthal collection and books in our collection like A History of the World in Twelve Maps by Jerry Brotton.